Every illustration.

 Don't have an account?
 Sign up!

-Georgia Patrick about 1 month ago
+Georgia Patrick 2 months ago

 Congratulations, Dan and team.
 I see one woman and a bunch of beards on very young men.
 Is that the culture of What Comes Next?